zakagan/WordFormable/README.md

 Like in the previous solution, calculating the power set from the base string has complexity on the order of O(2^K).
 However comparing character tables in the case of a hash hit is O(1).
 Thus the complexity of checking for formable words after precomputing will be on the same order as the second solution.

-Do you really understand computational complexity anyway?
+Do you even understand computational complexity anyway?
 -------

 Not really.
 I'm still learning the theory, and as it turns out reality can be very different.

 The solutions that use character tables tend to be slower than those using sorted character arrays.
 This seems strange, since sorting (even quick sort) is more intensive than filling tables.
 However the GCC functions used for the two sorting solutions are very well optimized, and my character tables probably aren't

-Soon I will update this project with the results of timing these different solutions in action.
+Using the linux ``time`` command, I have measured the time taken to calculate a variety of solutions.
+By plotting these computation times with the various that influenced them...